|

 The choice of the number of intervals is somewhat arbitrary, although

-In this case, the Bartlett test indicates that the standard
+In this case, Bartlett's test indicates that the variances are

 |